 Szczęsny’ first appearance for Juventus was On 9 September 2017, achieving a clean sheet as he started in their third match of the season, a 3–0 home win over Chievo in Serie A. On 9 May, Szczęsny won his first trophy with Juventus in a 4–0 win over Milan in the 2018 Coppa Italia Final.

 David de Gea Quintana is the Spanish goalkeeper of Premier League club Manchester United and the Spain National Team.
-There are plenty who believe De Gea to be the best goalkeeper in the world, and with performances like those against Tottenham in 2018/19 and Arsenal in 2017/18 – the latter a genuinely match-winning 14-save display – it’s very difficult to argue against it.
+There are plenty who believe De Gea should be the best football goalkeeper in the world in 2019, and with performances like those against Tottenham in 2018/19 and Arsenal in 2017/18 – the latter a genuinely match-winning 14-save display – it’s very difficult to argue against it.